 Oscillators.
 Indicators that belong to this group fluctuate between two lines, usually with upper and lower boundaries.
 Oscillators include the RSI, Stochastics, Commodity Channel Index (CCI), MACD and other.

 Overlays.
 These indicators are placed directly on the price chart (unlike oscillators that are situated below).
 Bollinger Bands, Parabolic SAR, Moving Averages, Fibonacci Retracements and many more fall into this category.

 The choice of particular indicators will depend on your trading style, the asset you trade and your personal preferences.
 There are, however, certain rules that can help you create a balanced trading system.

-As mentioned above, you should consider choosing one indicator from each category.
-For example, you may use MACD to determine the direction and strength of the prevailing trend and then find optimal entry/exit points with the help of Bollinger Bands.
+As mentioned above, you might consider choosing one indicator from each category.
+For example, one may use MACD to determine the direction and strength of the prevailing trend and then find optimal entry/exit points with the help of Bollinger Bands.

-Any Oscillator can be combined with any Overlay.
+Any oscillator can be combined with any overlay.
 However, certain combinations work better than others.
 It is still possible to use more than one overlay simultaneously.
 Say, Parabolic SAR is usually combined with a moving average.
 It is necessary, though, to keep the trading screen clean and tidy, as overabundance of information will likely distract you and lower your overall performance.
 Note that any combination of indicators can and will provide false signals sooner or later.
-Indicators are mere tools and cannot produce profit all by themselves.
+Indicators are just tools and cannot trade all by themselves.
 Your judgement should guide you.